 In addition, Dr Nantwi teaches Medical Histology (Year 1 students), and is Course Director for Graduate Medical Histology as well as Director for Post Baccalaureate Histology.

 Dr. Nantwi received his BS degree in Zoology in 1979 and an MS (Zoology and Chemistry) in 1981 from Eastern Illinois University.
 He completed his PhD in Pharmacology in Wayne State University in 1991 and undertook a post doctoral fellowship in the Department of Physiology (1991-1993).
-He then completed a NIH supported minority fellowship in the Department of Anatomy and Cell Biology (1994-1996).
+He then completed a NIH supported minority fellowship in the Department of Ophthalmology, Visual and Anatomical Sciences (1994-1996).
 He joined the faculty in 1997 and is currently an Associate Professor.